 We provide expert care for adolescents, teens and young adult patients in preparing them for adult care.
-With our transition care model, we help patients from age 12-21 grow as full participants in their treatment plans.
-When patients turn 18, we support them in developing a plan for transition to adult care, with the coaching of parents and the support of their entire care team, so they’re fully prepared to be treated by an adult bleeding specialist at age 21.
+With our transition care model, we start the transition process at the age of 12 years at which time we discuss the center’s transition to adult care policy.
+Between the ages of 13 and 17, we continue to teach the roles and responsibilities expected of the independent adult.
+When patients turn 18 years, we discuss with them information about privacy and consent.
+At the age of 18, we also support them in developing a plan for transition to adult care, with the coaching of parents and the support of their entire care team, so they’re fully prepared to be treated by an adult bleeding specialist at age 21.

-The Menorrhagia Clinic diagnoses and treats patients with excessive menstrual bleeding and blood disorders.
+The Young Women Bleeding Disorder Clinic diagnoses and treats patients with excessive menstrual bleeding and blood disorders.
 Our multidisciplinary approach includes a hematologist specializing in bleeding disorders, as well as an adolescent medicine specialist, a nurse and a social worker all specializing in the care of patients with bleeding disorders.

 Our clinic locations